 We recognise that as parent, you are the child’s primary educator and we recognise this important role through regular engagement including:

-Academic Review Days three times per year.
+Parent Consultation appointments with your child’s keyworker three times per year.

-Parents stay and play workshops each term in Nursery and Reception.
+Parents stay and play workshops once per term.

-“Family Fridays” for parents to join Reception children during weekly dough disco sessions.
+“Family Fridays” for parents to join Reception children during a range of activities.

 Friends of Essa Primary Meetings.